MicrosoftDocs/azure-docs/articles/backup/private-endpoints.md

 In the VM in the locked down network, ensure the following:

-1. The VM should have access to AAD.
+1. The VM should have access to Azure AD.
 2. Execute **nslookup** on the backup URL (`xxxxxxxx.privatelink.<geo>.backup.windowsazure.com`) from your VM, to ensure connectivity.
 This should return the private IP assigned in your virtual network.

 ### Configure backup